TheDarkSkyXD/PlayListify/PlayListify - Implementation Task Plan - Copy.md

 ##### SubTask 1: Create Playlist Actions Bar

-- [x] Description Of SubTask 1 change: Add buttons (e.g., "New Playlist", "Import Playlist") to the `MyPlaylistsPage` or `PlaylistList` component.
+- Description Of SubTask 1 change: Add buttons (e.g., "New Playlist", "Import Playlist") to the `MyPlaylistsPage` or `PlaylistList` component.
 - /relative/path/of/changed/file: `src/renderer/pages/MyPlaylists.tsx` (or `src/renderer/components/PlaylistList/PlaylistList.tsx`)
 - Operation being done (Update): Adds UI elements to trigger modals.

 ##### SubTask 2: Create "New Playlist" Modal

-- [x] Description Of SubTask 2 change: Create `CreatePlaylistModal.tsx`.
+- Description Of SubTask 2 change: Create `CreatePlaylistModal.tsx`.
 Use shadcn/ui `Dialog` components.
 Include an input field for the playlist name and a submit button.
 Control visibility using the Zustand store (`isCreateModalOpen`).
 On submit, call the `playlist:create` mutation hook (from Step 17).
 - /relative/path/of/changed/file: `src/renderer/components/Modals/CreatePlaylistModal.tsx`
 - Operation being done (Create): Creates the new playlist modal component.

 ##### SubTask 3: Create "Import Playlist" Modal

-- [x] Description Of SubTask 3 change: Create `ImportPlaylistModal.tsx`.
+- Description Of SubTask 3 change: Create `ImportPlaylistModal.tsx`.
 Use shadcn/ui `Dialog`.
 Include an input field for the YouTube URL and a submit button.
 Control visibility using Zustand store (`isImportModalOpen`).
 On submit, call the `playlist:import` mutation hook.
 - /relative/path/of/changed/file: `src/renderer/components/Modals/ImportPlaylistModal.tsx`
 - Operation being done (Create): Creates the import playlist modal component.

 ##### SubTask 4: Connect Buttons to Modals

-- [x] Description Of SubTask 4 change: Add logic to the `DownloadButton` (or `VideoItem`) to open the `DownloadOptionsModal` when clicked in the initial download state.
+- Description Of SubTask 4 change: Add `onClick` handlers to the buttons created in SubTask 1 to update the Zustand store and open the corresponding modals.
-- /relative/path/of/changed/file: `src/renderer/components/DownloadButton/DownloadButton.tsx`
+- /relative/path/of/changed/file: `src/renderer/pages/MyPlaylists.tsx` (or `src/renderer/components/PlaylistList/PlaylistList.tsx`)
-- Operation being done (Update): Connects the button click to opening the modal.
+- Operation being done (Update): Connects buttons to modal state.

 #### Other Notes On Step 20: Implement Create/Import Playlist UI